alba1735/tRNAgraph/README.md

 * `gap` - Whether a position is a gap in canonical Sprinzl positions.
 These gaps are skipped in the coverage plots so that they can be easier to interpret when comparing different tRNAs.
 * `positions` - The canonical Sprinzl positions.
+  * `adenines`, `cytosines`, `guanines`, `thymines` and `deletions` are raw values in tRAX while the rest are normalized values.
+To simplify these are converted to normalized values by dividing by the Desq2 size factor.
+You can access the raw values by using `adata.layers["raw"]` instead of `adata.X`.
 * `coverage` - The coverage type matching coverage types found in the [tRAX coverage file](http://trna.ucsc.edu/tRAX/outputs/#abundance-of-trna-tdrs-and-other-genes).
 * `half` - Wether the position is a 3' or 5' half position or in the center of a read.
 * `location` - The portion of the tRNA relative to the sprinzl positions.
 This includes `fiveprime_acceptorstem`, `threeprime_acceptorstem`, `a_to_d_internal`, `dstem`, `dloop`, `d_to_anticodon_internal`, `fiveprime_anticodonstem`, `threeprime_anticodonstem`, `anticodonloop`, `anticodon_to_t_internal`, `extensionloop`, `tstem`, and `tloop`.

 Since all coverage types are stored in the database object it is useful to specify which coverage type you want to use if you plan on using the database object for further analysis.

+### Layers

+By default all values in the database object (`adata.X`) are normalized using the DESeq2 size factor.
+The layers feature of AnnData is used to store the raw data from the coverage file for convenience.
+To access the raw data you can use `adata.layers["raw"]` instead of `adata.X`.

 ### Downstream Analysis and Filtering